gershnik/modern-uuid/doc/ulid-usage.md

 A `ulid` can be parsed from any `std::span<char, /*any extent*/>` or anything convertible to such a span (`char` array, `std::string_view`, `std::string` etc.) via `ulid::from_chars`.
 It returns `std::optional<ulid>` which is empty if the string is not a valid ULID representation.
-Accepted input is not case insensitive.
+Accepted input is not case sensitive.

 ```cpp
 if (auto maybe_ulid = ulid::from_chars("01k4c0saqt63ntznp3xah01eb3")) {